crazycapivara/deckgl/README.md

 -----

 -   It is a known issue that the deckgl widget might not be visible in the viewer pane of RStudio.
 Just open it in your browser by clicking **Show in new window** and everything will be fine.
 -   The [documentation](https://crazycapivara.github.io/deckgl/) is work in progress.
-Please check the [examples](https://github.com/crazycapivara/deckgl/tree/master/inst/examples) as a starting point.
+Please check also the [examples](https://github.com/crazycapivara/deckgl/tree/master/inst/examples) as a starting point.
 -   You do **not** need a [mapbox](https://www.mapbox.com/) api key to use this package.
 It is always optional to add a base map from mapbox to your widget.

 Installation